L’étrangère

 For example, labor migration is officially considered voluntary (International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families, 1990).
 Although it's extremely difficult to agree with this.

-The exhibition "L'Érangere" features jewelers who, from their own experience, know what forced migration is.
-Those who have themselves experienced migration at some point in their lives, perhaps in childhood, perhaps their family history is connected with this phenomenon.
+The exhibition "L'Érangère" features jewelers who, from their own experience, know what forced migration is.
+Those who have themselves experienced migration at some point of their lives, perhaps in childhood or perhaps their family history is connected with this phenomenon.

-The exhibition will take place in an apartment rented by its curator, Elena Karpilova, who was forced to leave Belarus in March 2022.
+The exhibition will take place in the apartment rented by its curator, Elena Karpilova, who was forced to leave Belarus in March 2022.

-This is a simple apartment that Elena has rented with her husband for almost two years, which has become a new home for the curator.
+This is a simple apartment that Elena and her husband have been renting for almost two years and which has become a new home for the curator.
 And for a while, it will become a home for the jewelry exhibition.

 All the furniture will be in its usual places.
 Visitors will be able to relax, see a Portuguese apartment, and notice traditional mold in the corners of the walls, typical for this country.